Pix4D/cogito/README.md

 - Extensive test suite.
 - Autodiscovery of configuration parameters.
 - No assumptions on the git repository (for example, doesn't assume that the default branch is `main` or that branch `main` even exists).
+- Helpful error messages when something goes wrong with the GitHub API.
 - Configurable logging for the three steps (check, in, out) to help troubleshooting.
-- Boilerplate code generated with https://github.com/cloudboss/ofcourse
+- Boilerplate code generated with [ofcourse](https://github.com/cloudboss/ofcourse)

 [Concourse resource]: https://concourse-ci.org/resources.html
 [René Descartes]: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes

-## Development
+## Contributing and Development

 This document explains how to use this resource.
-See [DEVELOPMENT](./DEVELOPMENT.md) for how to build the Docker image, develop, test and contribute to this resource.
+See [CONTRIBUTING](./CONTRIBUTING.md) for how to build the Docker image, develop, test and contribute to this resource.

 ## Example

-See also `pipelines/cogito.yml` for a bigger example and for how to use YAML anchors to reduce as much as possible YAML verbosity.
+See also [pipelines/cogito.yml](pipelines/cogito.yml) for a bigger example and for how to use YAML anchors to reduce as much as possible YAML verbosity.

 ```yaml
 resource_types: